Combined Comprehensive Bovine Embryo Transfer

 “The combined ET and AI course was a very valuable course, the instructor provided excellent instruction and his willingness to help and answer questions beyond the class is greatly appreciated.
 The small class size allowed for him to assist everyone, and provide advice to help with each individuals success moving forward.
 There was a perfect balance of time spent in the classroom, with laboratory work and getting inside of cows.”

 “Implementing embryo transfer into our cattle operation has been an enormous success.
 We hold the International Embryo Technology School with our highest regard as they are largely responsible for our accomplishments.”

 "I found the embryo transfer course to be exactly what I needed and more than I expected.
 Through veterinary school, I did not get enough actual hands-on learning with advanced reproduction procedures.
 Being taught in a small class setting was an ideal learning environment, I gained the tactical skills and knowledge needed to successfully and confidently flush cattle for myself and future clients.
 I would recommend the class to anyone ready to take their veterinary practice or cattle program to the next level.
 It was well worth my money and my time."

 Stanley Soehnlen DVM

 Soehnlen Cattle Company

 "The embryo transfer class I took was very informative and hands on.
 There was a good balance of classroom and cattle handling.
-I learned a lot from Wes, and he answered all questions clearly.
+I learned a lot!
 I honestly feel I can work my whole herd by myself after this class."